mechabecca94/MDes/Prototyping.md

 # 2.0 Logs

 ## 9. March 17 2019 pt.
 2
 Unfortunately I haven't able to do a second playtest yet because of some paint drying related troubles, but I was able to get some process photos of my response to the last playtest.
 Below are those photos, along with the current ruleset for reference.
-![](https://i.imgur.com/eWzsELM.jpg)

 <b>The goal:</b>
 Using the game cards, fill in as much of the board as you can with your group’s drawings.
-One game run involves filling up a leaf on the board.
+One game run involves filling up four leaves over four rounds.

+![](https://i.imgur.com/eWzsELM.jpg)

 <b>To start:</b>
 Separate the red and blue decks.
 Shuffle the blue deck and put it face down.
 These will be used later to help prompt the drawings.